-Is a Dyson Vacuum Really Worth the Money?
-We Tested One to Find Out.
+Dyson V11 Review: Is a Dyson Vacuum Really Worth the Money?

-I’m proud to announce that a few weeks ago I reached peak adulthood.
+I’m proud to announce that I reached peak adulthood.
 How do I know?
 I got excited about a vacuum cleaner.

-So, when I got the opportunity to test out Dyson’s new V11 Torque Drive cord-free vacuum, I was intrigued.
-This modern machine looks more like a spaceship than a vacuum cleaner, and it boasted a lot of impressive features.
+So, when I got the opportunity to test out Dyson’s V11 Torque Drive cord-free vacuum, I was intrigued.
+This modern cleaning tool looks more like a spaceship than a vacuum cleaner, and it boasts a lot of impressive features.
 The only downside?
-A nearly $700 price tag.
+A $700+ price tag.

-When the Dyson arrived, I was impressed by how much they were able to fit into a relatively small package.
-Upon opening, I unveiled the vacuum, a connecting shaft, several attachments, a docking station, a charger and the torque drive head.
+When the Dyson V11 arrived, I was impressed by how much they were able to fit into a relatively small package.
+Upon opening, I unveiled the vacuum, a connecting shaft, several attachments, a docking station, a charger and the Torque Drive head.

 At first, all of these pieces looked pretty intimidating.
 But with the help of the operating manual, I had the vacuum fully assembled in mere minutes.